Member Company Efforts to Combat Coronavirus Outbreak

-- Contributing to basic research and treatment development – UCB is now working with Seattle Structural Genomics Center for Infectious Disease in the US, Diamond Light Source in the UK and The University of Oxford researching COVID-19 for treatment and vaccine development.
+Contributing to basic research and treatment development – UCB is working with Seattle Structural Genomics Center for Infectious Disease in the U.S., Diamond Light Source in the UK and The University of Oxford researching COVID-19 for treatment and vaccine development.

 - Offering expertise to increase local testing capabilities where the company has lab facilities.

-- Supporting locally and globally through donations as well as direct assistance to patients and partners – UCB has begun producing and donating hydro-alcoholic solution, donating personal protective equipment to health care authorities and local hospitals and supporting UCB’s healthcare professionals who wish to volunteer their expertise in line with local government needs and guidance.
+- Supporting locally and globally through donations as well as direct assistance to patients and partners – UCB produces and donates hydro-alcoholic solution, donates personal protective equipment to health care authorities and local hospitals and supports UCB’s healthcare professionals who wish to volunteer their expertise in line with local government needs and guidance.